Subscribe to updates

 Fit for the Future Consultation

-regulations will implement changes to governance, requiring authorities to publish governance strategies, training strategies, and conflict-of-interest policies.
-A new statutory position of a senior LGPS officer will be established, responsible for fund management and resourcing.
-Additionally, authorities will be required to appoint an independent non-voting member to their committee and undertake an Independent Governance Review (IGR).
-The report notes that approximately 64% of the Pension Fund's assets are already invested through London CIV, with ongoing discussions to ensure all assets are pooled by March 2026.
+regulations were set to implement proposals from the governance chapter, requiring administering authorities to publish governance and training strategies, appoint a senior LGPS officer, and appoint an independent non-voting member to their committee.
+An Independent Governance Review (IGR) was also to be required by 31 March 2028.
+The report noted that approximately 64% of the Pension Fund's assets were directly invested through London CIV, with further assets considered under pooled management.
+Officers were engaged with London CIV to agree on a transition plan to ensure all assets were pooled by 31 March 2026.

 Pension Fund Risk Registers

-consultation and the Pensions Bill, due to strict timescales imposed on governance and investment.
-Updates on other non-administration risks, such as GEN03 (advisors) and GEN04 (charges and fees), are also noted, with potential reductions in risk scores anticipated following the appointment of an Independent Advisor and the pooling of assets.
+consultation and the Pensions Bill, with a risk score set at 6.
+GEN03 (Advisors) and GEN04 (Charges and Fees) were also discussed, with potential reductions in risk scores anticipated following the appointment of an Independent Advisor and the pooling of assets, respectively.

 PFC Decisions